hindermath/plc/README.md

     BEGIN
         IF 6 > x THEN !
 "Hello World!"
     END.
-Since 6 > 5 is known to always be true, the IF statement can be skipped.
+Since 6 > 5 is known to always be true, the IF statement can be replaced by the WRITE statement.

+    WRITE "Hello World!".
 If the condition were reversed ( to `<` ), then `!
 "Hello World!"` is unreachable which makes it dead code ( see below ).

-    WRITE "Hello World!".
 A special case is when an IF or a WHILE comes right after a constant assignment.

     VAR x;